maskarade/Android-Orma/migration/README.md

 `SchemaDiffMigration` can make SQL statements from two different schemas.

-For example, if the following table is defined in a database:
+For example, given there is a table:

 ```sql
 CREATE TABLE Book (name TEXT NOT NULL, author TEXT NOT NULL)
 ```

-and a new table defined in the code is like this:
+and there is another table:

 ```sql
 CREATE TABLE Book (name TEXT NOT NULL, author TEXT NOT NULL, published_date DATE)
 ```

-The SchemaDiffMigration generates the following statements:
+Then, `SchemaDiffMigration` generates the following statements:

 ```sql
 CREATE __temp_Book (name TEXT NOT NULL, author TEXT NOT NULL, published_date DATE);